 The report reveals how merchants like online jewelry retailer Blue Nile and women’s loungewear brand and retailer Dayo Women, for example, are driving sales through such technology applications as “virtual appointments” and the mobile app mmhmm that helps engage customers digitally with personal video service that mimics an in-person experience.

 The right ecommerce technology also enables companies to sell through new sales channels.
 For example, the report covers how B2B companies like Mission Linen Supply and Unilever’s FoodServiceDirect.com are using their upgraded digital commerce platforms to tap into online business-to-consumer (B2C) sales, replacing some B2B web sales knocked out by the coronavirus.

 The report also provides survey data on the preferences of online shoppers as well as the technology investment priorities of online sellers.
 It notes, for example, that software-as-a-service (SaaS) was most often cited as the platform of choice in 2021, followed closely by headless commerce.
 In two of its featured case studies, the report explains why retailer Barefoot Dreams and B2B company Staples Promotional Products deployed headless commerce technology—which provides more flexibility than other platforms in building customer-facing ecommerce front ends—to build the features and connections they needed to interact with customers.

-Digital Commerce 360’s just-released 2020 Guide to Ecommerce Platforms provides a snapshot of the rapidly changing ecommerce platform market.
-It includes data on new features added by top providers, robust case studies, a ranking of the most popular ecommerce platforms used by Top 1000 retailers and much more.
+Digital Commerce 360’s just-released Ecommerce Platforms for B2B and B2C Report provides a snapshot of the evolving ecommerce platform market.
+It includes data on new features added by top providers, robust case studies, a ranking of the most popular ecommerce platforms used by Top 1000 retailers, and much more.